Last Updated on January 8, 2024

 In comparison to gas or electric cooktops, only 64-70% of the heat is used for actual cooking.
 This means induction cooktops are the more energy-efficient choice.

-It comes with an 11-inch induction element that is powerful enough to boil water in 101 seconds, but precise enough for delicate dishes.
-Plus the smooth induction cooktop surface makes for super easy cleanup.
+It comes with an 11-inch induction element that is powerful enough to boil water in 101 seconds, yet precise enough for delicate dishes.
+Plus, the smooth induction cooktop surface makes for super easy cleanup.

 The reason I’m going with a GE Appliance is because they take responsibility for their products by offering appliance recycling.
 They’re also a part of the EPA’s Wastewise Program and the EPA’s Smartway Program.